goenning/goenning/_posts/2014-06-13-connecting-the-world-to-sap-with-rfc.md

 ```

 We start configuring the connection parameters for our `RfcDesination` instance.
 The `CreateFunction` method makes a quick connection to SAP and return the metadata for the function passed by parameter, in this case, `Z_GET_SCAR`.
 The next few lines of code will only set the input parameters, invoke the function and print the output value.
-This example also demonstrates the use of exception in NCo, where there is a generic exception called `RfcAbapException` and we need to read the `Key` property in order to find which is the corresponding exception that was really thrown in ABAP.
+This example also demonstrates the use of exception in NCo, where there is a generic exception called `RfcAbapException` that we need to read the `Key` property in order to find which is the corresponding exception that was really thrown in ABAP.
 Although this works as expected, I'm not a big fan of it.
-I tend to use two output parameters for my RFC functions.
-The first one is status which tells the caller if the process ended with success or failure, and a table of error messages.
+I tend to use two output parameters for my RFC functions, a status field which tells the caller if the process ended with success or failure and a table of error messages.

 This library's API is very easy to use, isn't it?
-There are basically three interfaces that are most used in the library: IRfcFunction, IRfcTable and IRfcStructure.
+There are basically three interfaces that are most used in the library: `IRfcFunction`, `IRfcTable` and `IRfcStructure`.
 It is through theses interfaces that happens the INPUT and OUTPUT of the remote function calls.

 ## Calling the ABAP function from Java

 Calling from Java is almost the same as .Net, both libraries are very similar.

-One of the few differences is that the configuration
+One of the few differences is that the configuration properties should be located in a `{Destination}.jcoDestionation` file rather than set in the code.
-Os parâmetros de conexão com o SAP devem estar em arquivos com extensão .jcoDestionation.
+It is necessary to add java build path both `sapjco3.jar` and a operational system's native library.
+For Windows it is named `sapjco3.dll` and for Unix it is `sapjco3.so`.

-É necessário adicionar ao build path o arquivo sapjco3.jar e a biblioteca nativa referente ao sistema operacional que está sendo usado.
-No caso do windows, usar sapjco3.dll.
-Para Unix, deve-se usar sapjco3.so.
+The code syntax is very similar.
+This is how the configuration file and main Program looks like.

-Até mesmo a sintaxe é muito parecida.
-Veja só como ficou o arquivo de configuração e o programa main.
+##### ABAP_AS.jcoDestionation
 ```ini
 jco.client.lang=en
 jco.client.client=001